AbhinavDevasani/digantara/README.md

 ## Environment variables
 Create a `.env` file in the project root with:
 - PORT=8000
-- MONGO_URI=<your-mongo-uri>

-Do not commit secrets to source control.

 ## Quickstart — local
 1. Install dependencies: